shashanka2a/formease/README.md

 ## Overview

 This project is a landing page for FormEase, a user-friendly, customizable form builder designed to streamline data collection.
-The landing page is built with HTML and TailwindCSS, following a vibrant yellow theme inspired by Sketch2Scheme.
+The landing page is built with HTML and TailwindCSS.

 ## Features